ismail-sk/patikaLearning/ReactNative/Homeworks/patikaToDo/README.md

 ## What this that?
 This a basic todo mobile app build by me via React Native.
 This project was builded [by me](https://github.com/ismail-sk/patikaLearning/tree/main/ReactNative/Homeworks/patikaToDo) for my practicality exercise.
+Focused in this exercise subjects of; State and Lifecycle.

 This a patika homework.
 [More about odev2 homework is here.](https://app.patika.dev/courses/react-native/odev_2)